-Rubber spikes only (soccer, football or lacrosse cleats will work)
+Rubber spikes only (soccer, football or lacrosse cleats will all work)

-Approved Lacrosse Goggles or Eyewear (must meet ASTM 3077 standard)
+Lacrosse specific goggles or eyewear (must meet ASTM 3077 standard)

 Use this link for a complete list of approved goggles and eyewear: LINK

-*Players must have the mandatory equipment at a minimum to participate in practices and games
+*Players must have the mandatory equipment at every practice and game in order to participate

-1 or 2 Additional Mouth Guards (they get dirty, chewed up and lost)
+1 or 2 extra mouth guards (they get dirty, chewed up and lost)

-No one wants to borrow a used mouth guard
+No one wants to borrow someone elses used mouth guard